mickfuzz/phd4/_posts/thesis_chapters/2023-6-2-Literature_review.md

 Sefton green
 ITO and Gee

-#### Inequality of access to participatory culture communities - PERHAPS REWRITE THIS BASED ON TENSIONS
+#### Barrier - Inequality of access to participatory culture communities - PERHAPS REWRITE THIS BASED ON TENSIONS

 In these more naturalistic settings, Ito and colleagues note that generative activities are the exception rather than norm even in expressly creative communities 2010).
 Productive partnerships in communities like Scratch are extremely rare compared to false starts.
 Studies of the New Grounds site which has a similar aim of creating media collaborations, via collabs, showed a 80 percent failure rate of collaborative projects Luther et al., 2010).

 On the other end of the spectrum is the desire to bring open-ended practices into the school setting.
 We see that a similar pattern in different communities -- ABOVE IN MAKING - SCRATCH IN SCHOOLS While the focus of my study will be on family learning, due to the need for strategies to bring game making into schools settings, which I will address this issue.
 Kafai's study detailing an emergent peer pedagogy, accepts some of the limits of the school setting but identifies peer practices that show great promise.

-Overall challenge of promise of Participatory Culture - In one regard the kind of collaboration seen in PC could be seen a much more individualised process than the collective or cooperative work described by Dillenbourg (joint problem spaces), more of community participation than actually collaboration.
-However such an interpretation would neglect the possibilities of online tools and processes to facilitate the kind of Joint Problem Space described earlier.

 **Building learner identities to address Inequalities**